FuriouZz/blog/content/posts/2024-01-02/index.md

 ## Change title and welcome message

-Code and configuration are now over.
 Let's customize this blog with some content.

 As you may have noticed, we use [Simple Blog theme](https://github.com/lumeland/theme-simple-blog/) maintained by Lume creator.
 To customize this theme, we have to create `_data.yml` file at the root of our blog directory.